aiji42/vitest-environment-vprisma/README.md

 # vitest-environment-vprisma
 This library improves the experience of testing with vitest and @prisma/client.
-It allows you to isolate each test case with a transaction and also rollback after completion, giving you a safe and clean testing environment.
+It allows you to isolate each test case with a transaction and rollback after completion, giving you a safe and clean testing environment.

 ## Install